- Carlee Frank

 When they explain their mission to non-believers, and even some believers, however, they are met with confusion.
 Donna said so many people ask incredulously, “No, but what are you doing?”

 The Purdys are expected to say building a school or digging a well, and while those are noble causes, it seems many believers have lost the dire importance of sharing the Gospel.
-However, the doubt of others brought them into an important place of security with God.
+It is the doubt of others, however, that brought them into an important place of security with God.
 Donna said they now know they do not have to pitch themselves to others because, “where the Lord leads, He will also provide.”

 Sterling said out of the many people they’ve met, so many have turned away from God because they’ve been hurt by the Church.

-While life in Baños has improved drastically since 2016, the Purdys still have their hearts set on New Zealand.
-The move has now been made seemingly impossible due to the COVID-19 pandemic, but no matter which doors open and which close, they will faithfully follow God around the globe.
+While life in Baños has improved drastically since 2016 — they have a beautiful home with tropical fruit trees and faith-community — the Purdys still have their hearts set on New Zealand.
+Another international move has now been made seemingly impossible by the COVID-19 pandemic, but no matter which doors open and which close, they will faithfully follow God around the globe and open their table to those they meet.

 Visit Gringos Cafe on Instagram